jcacela0298/umlinfo2480-exercises/README.md

 # umlinfo2480-exercises
-This repository contains website database implementation projects.
+This repository will contain website database implementation projects.